Touch of the Highlands | Horse Riding Holidays in Iceland | Globetrotting

 Touch of the Highlands Ride, Iceland

-6 NightsIntermediate to AdvancedFrom €4,970 EUR?Tour costs €4,970 EUR which is approximately $8,152 AUD
+6 NightsStrong Intermediate to AdvancedFrom €4,970 EUR?Tour costs €4,970 EUR which is approximately $8,873 AUD

-Believe us when we say, once you’ve tölted under a midnight sun in Iceland there is no turning back.
+Believe us when we say, once you’ve tölted under a midnight sun in Iceland, there is no turning back.
 You’ll be transformed.
 FOREVER.

-As a synchronised riding group you’ll tölt across the black earth, the shifting valleys and the milky-blue river deltas of Iceland.
+As a synchronised riding group, you’ll tölt across the black earth, the shifting valleys and the milky-blue river deltas of Iceland.
 Your focal point for the entire trip is the free-running herd of Icelandic horses gallivanting ahead or behind you at all times.
 Without your herd, there is no way you would be able to cover so many kilometres each day.
-We’ve been told by our guide and host, Magnus, that horse herding in Iceland is a dying art, so this is a UNIQUE PRIVILEGE to be part of.
+We’ve been told by our guide and host, Magnus, that horse herding in Iceland is a dying art, so this is a UNIQUE PRIVILEGE to be a part of.

 Fast Facts